Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 Pattern is the one to feed straight into AOBScan or an Auto Assembler script.

 Find returns the address it went to, or nil and a reason.
-A cancelled prompt and a cancelled picker are both "cancelled", which is not a failure and is not logged as one.
-Scan is the same search with no interface at all: it returns the addresses and the whole result beside them, and touches neither the memory view nor a dialog.
+A cancelled prompt is "cancelled", which is not a failure and is not logged as one.
+Several hits go into the list rather than anywhere, and Find returns nil and "listed", which is not a failure either.
+Before 1.2.0 the list was modal and Find returned the hit that was picked.
+A script that wants the addresses asks Scan for them.
+ShowHit goes to one line of the open list the way a click does, and CloseHits closes the list.
+Scan is the same search with no interface at all: it returns the addresses and the whole result beside them, and touches neither the memory view nor a window.
 Goto only moves the memory view.

 Status reports the version, whether the menu entries are installed, whether the shortcut is really answered by something, whether the Logger was found, and the settings that matter.
 StatusRows is the same thing shaped for a log block, which is what the startup line prints:

 ```
-Manifold SigMaker 1.1.0 ready
+Manifold SigMaker 1.2.0 ready
   Menu      : in the disassembler context menu
   Shortcut  : Ctrl+Shift+F
   Logger    : Manifold Logger